 Nine: Examine who you spend time with and choose them with self-care in mind

-Research reveales that while healthy social connections helps make us happier, they are outweighed by the adverse effects of strained relationships.
+Research reveals that while healthy social connections helps make us happier, they are outweighed by the adverse effects of strained relationships.
 Spending time trying with people who can’t give us what we need puts us in the mindset of never being worthy enough for love.
 We increase our own stress level and add to our own suffering when we reach out to those who are unable to love us as we are.
 The hard truth is, we can’t force people to change.

 For the sake of nourishing your own soul, reduce your time with those who move you further away from loving yourself instead of closer.
 Choose the people you spend time with, choose to be intimate with, wisely, because they have a significant influence over the quality of your life.